The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Radii and filtrations by the radii

 \section{Radii and filtrations by the radii}

+\begin{setting} In order to simplify some statements, from now on until the end of the paper, we will assume without loss of generality that the curve $X$ is connected. \end{setting}

-In this section we introduce the radii of convergence of a differential equation over $X$, and we recall some results of \cite{NP-I} and \cite{NP-II}.
+In this section we introduce the radii of convergence of a differential equation over the quasi-smooth $K$-analytic curve $X$, and we recall some results of \cite{NP-I} and \cite{NP-II}.
 Without explicit mention of the contrary, we assume everywhere that the curve $X$ is endowed with a weak triangulation $S$.

+By a \emph{differential equation} or \emph{differential module} over $X$ we mean a coherent $\O_{X}$-module $\Fs$ endowed with an (integrable) connection~ $\nabla:\Fs\to\Fs\otimes\Omega^1_X$.
+We recall that $\nabla$ is by definition a $K$-linear map of sheaves such that for all open $U\subset X$, all $f\in\O_X(U)$ and all $m\in\Fs(U)$, one has $\nabla(f\cdot m)=m\otimes d(f)+f\cdot\nabla(m)$.
+Proposition \ref{Lemma : coherent implies loc free} below shows that $\Fs$ is automatically a locally free $\O_X$-module of finite rank.
+This is locally a differential module as defined in section \ref{section : Differential modules and trivial submodules}.
+In the sequel of the article, we shall switch freely between the different terminologies.
+In particular, we denote by $\Hdr^0(X,\Fs)$ the kernel of the connection acting on the global sections $\Fs(X)$.